canonical/server-dev-summary/template.md

 # Hello Ubuntu Server!
-The purpose of this weekly email is to make sure our community can follow development with toes dipped in before & between jumping headlong into helping shape Ubuntu Server!
+The purpose of this weekly email is to make sure our community can follow development with toes dipped in before and between jumping headlong into helping shape Ubuntu Server!

 ## Spotlight: TODO